Twin Flame Sun-Moon Contacts

 The mirror effect occurs when both people have Sun-Moon contacts to each other.
 Person A's Sun aspects Person B's Moon, and Person B's Sun aspects Person A's Moon.
 This creates a dynamic where each person alternates between the illuminating role and the receiving role depending on context.
 In practical terms, the couple naturally takes turns leading and supporting.

-Twin flame charts that lack luminary contacts entirely are rare and should be examined carefully.
-While Pluto, Vertex, and nodal contacts can produce intense attraction and a sense of fate, the absence of Sun-Moon interaction suggests that the connection may be transformative without being sustaining.
-The luminaries provide the daily-life compatibility, the shared rhythms of energy and rest, that allow two people to live together rather than simply collide and separate.
+Twin-flame-style charts that lack luminary contacts entirely should be examined carefully.
+While Pluto, Vertex, and nodal contacts can produce intense attraction and a sense of fate, the absence of Sun-Moon interaction may suggest that the connection is transformative without being sustaining.
+The luminaries describe daily-life compatibility and shared rhythms of energy and rest, but behavior and real-world care still matter more than the label.

 Related Twin Flame Indicators